wbrefvem/corkboard/README.md

 and run:
 >`python manage.py migrate`

+####Create admin account

+>`python manage.py createsuperuser`

+This creates an admin account that you can use to login, both to the Corkboard app as well as Django's admin interface, which can be accessed at `/admin`.

 ####Run development server:

 You're going to want to use Django's development server for development.
 Don't use it for production unless you hate sleep